tatsuyafujisaki/kotlin-playground/README.md

 Prefer sealed interfaces to sealed classes, except in these two cases.

-## Case 1: You want to hardcode a common property.
+## Case 1: You want to use a constructor. (i.e. you want to hardcode a shared property)

 Using the constructor of a sealed class is more concise than ...
 ```kotlin